pub struct Incompatible { /* private fields */ }Expand description

 pub fn expect_err( description: impl Into<Cow<'static, str>>, disjoint_security_protocols: Option<impl IntoIterator<Item = (SecurityDescriptor, MacRole)>>, ) -> Compatibility

-Constructs a Compatibility
+Constructs a Compatibility from an Incompatible from disjoint features.

-While this function presents a fallible interface and returns a Compatibility
+While this function presents a fallible interface and returns a Compatibility (Result),

-needed but it is important to assert that it is incompatible (Err
+needed but it is important to assert that it is incompatible (Err), most notably in tests.

-See Incompatible::try_from_features
+See Incompatible::try_from_features.

 §Panics

-cannot be constructed from the given disjoint features.
+Panics if an Incompatible cannot be constructed from the given disjoint features.
 This

-occurs if Incompatible::try_from_features
+occurs if Incompatible::try_from_features returns None.

 Sourcepub fn disjoint_security_protocols(